-Posted June 15, 2014 By: Will Verduzco
+Posted June 15, 2014 at 07:30 am by Will Verduzco

 A few days ago, we talked about the rumored future of Android’s UI.
 Dubbed “Quantum Paper,” this initiative aims to deliver a much more consistent user experience across all Google products when accessed through Android, the Web, and even iOS.